Mohitlal Majumdar

-Mohitlal Majumdar (Bengali: মোহিতলাল মজুমদার; 26 October 1888 – 26 July 1952) was a renowned Indian poet and essayist in the Bengali-language.
+Mohitlal Majumdar (Bengali: মোহিতলাল মজুমদার; 26 October 1888 – 26 July 1952) was an Indian poet and essayist in the Bengali-language.
 He began his journey as a poet, but later became literary critic.

 Life

 Majumder was born in a Baidya family on 26 October 1888 in the village of Kanchrapara in Nadia district, India at his maternal uncle's house(Kanchrapara is now in North 24 Parganas district).
 His native village was Balagarh in Hooghly District of present-day West Bengal.
 He graduated in arts in 1908 from Ripon College (now Surendranath College), Kolkata.
 He began his career as a teacher at Calcutta High School in 1908 and continued in this profession until 1928.
 He also worked briefly as a kanungo (1914-1917) in the Settlement Department.
 He joined University of Dhaka, now in Bangladesh as a lecturer in the Bengali and Sanskrit Department in 1928 and retired from there in 1944.

 His present house is in a state of ruin at Chongarbon.